METAPHYSICS . COSMOLOGY . TRADITION . SYMBOLISM

 Fitzgerald, Michael Oren

-Michael Oren Fitzgerald (b.
-1949) is an author, editor, and publisher of books on world religions, sacred art, tradition, culture, and philosophy.
+Michael Fitzgerald (b.
+1949) is an author, editor, and publisher of books on world religions, sacred art, tradition, culture and philosophy, who is based in Bloomington, Indiana.
 He has edited and written over a dozen books that have received more than fifteen prestigious awards.
 Eight of his books and two documentary films produced by him are used in university classes.
 Fitzgerald is an acknowledged authority on the religion and culture of the Plains Indians and is also the adopted son of the late Thomas Yellowtail, one of the most honored American Indian spiritual leaders of the last century.
-Michael Fitzgerald's careful review of Mark Sedgwick's controversial book Against the Modern World appears in the 2009 web edition (online only) of Studies in Comparative Religion.
+Michael Fitzgerald's review of Mark Sedgwick's controversial book Against the Modern World appears in the 2009 web edition (online only) of Studies in Comparative Religion.

 For a listing of articles by, or reviews of Michael Fitzgerald click here